CGM Deep Dive

 - regulatory pathways that can allow market access with limited publicly visible data,

-- non-adjunctive indications (dose insulin without routine finger-pricks) without robust, publicly available performance evidence,
+- non-adjunctive indications — dosing insulin without routine finger-pricks — without robust, publicly available performance evidence,

 - increasing automation of insulin delivery via AID systems, and

-- regulatory pathways that differ in their robustness and demands for hard safety stops – transparent performance data, mandatory very-low and very-high alarms, and clear, enforceable post-market reporting.
+- regulatory frameworks that differ in their demands for hard safety stops, transparent performance data, mandatory critical alarms, and enforceable post-market reporting.

 - minimum safety expectations for non-adjunctive CGM, especially when used in AID systems,